Minimum Resource Threshold Policy Under Partial Interference: Setup

-While Assumptions \hyperlink{(A1)}{(A1)}-\hyperlink{(A3)}{(A3)} are sufficient for causal identification, actually estimating it, specifically the outcome regression $\EXP \big( Y_{ij} \cond \bA_i, \bX_i \big)$, can be challenging due to the curse of dimensionality and some assumptions are required for estimation.

-To this end, we make two additional assumptions about the outcome regression.
-The first assumption is a type of ``exposure mapping'' in \citet{Aronow2017} where the response of a household in block $i$ is a function of $A_{ij}$ and $\mA_\eij$, a lower-dimensional summary of the treatment vector $\bA_i$, and all covariates in the same block. \begin{itemize}[noitemsep,topsep=2pt] \item[\hypertarget{(A4)}{(A4)}] \textit{Conditional Stratified Interference}: There exists a function $\mu^*$ that satisfies $\EXP\big( Y_{ij} \cond \bA_i, \bX_i \big) = \mu^* \big( A_{ij}, \mA_\eij, \bX_{ij}, \bX_\eij \big)$ for any $\bA_i$ and $\bX_i$. \end{itemize} Assumption \hyperlink{(A4)}{(A4)} is closely related to the stratified interference assumption of \citet{HH2008} where after fixing ego's treatment $A_{ij}$ and the proportion of peers' treatment $\mA_\eij$, the average response in a block is invariant to who actually received treatment.
-Also, Assumption \hyperlink{(A4)}{(A4)} allows nonparametric models with interactions between $(A_{ij}, \mA_\eij, \bX_i)$.
-However, Assumption \hyperlink{(A4)}{(A4)} can be violated if a household's response depends on the treatment status of a few, focal neighbors.
-Theoretically, variants of Assumption \hyperlink{(A4)}{(A4)} have been used in works on partial interference to achieve consistency, non-degenerate asymptotic limits, and/or consistent estimation of variance \citep{Liu2014, vvLaan2014, Sofrygin2016, Forastiere2020}, including the recent work on optimal treatment regimes under interference \citep{Viviano2021}.
+Speaking of estimation, while Assumptions \hyperlink{(A1)}{(A1)}-\hyperlink{(A3)}{(A3)} are sufficient for causal identification, estimation, specifically the outcome regression $\EXP \big( Y_{ij} \cond \bA_i, \bX_i \big)$, can be challenging due to the curse of dimensionality.
+To this end, we make two additional assumptions.
+The first assumption is a type of ``exposure mapping'' in \citet{Aronow2017} where the outcome of a household in block $i$ is a function of $A_{ij}$, $\bX_{i}$, and $\mA_\eij$, a lower-dimensional summary of the treatment vector $\bA_{\eij}$: \begin{itemize}[noitemsep,topsep=2pt] \item[\hypertarget{(A4)}{(A4)}] \textit{Conditional Stratified Interference}: There exists a function $\mu^*$ that satisfies $\EXP\big( Y_{ij} \cond \bA_i, \bX_i \big) = \mu^* \big( A_{ij}, \mA_\eij, \bX_{ij}, \bX_{\eij} \big)$ for any $\bA_i$ and $\bX_i$. \end{itemize} Assumption \hyperlink{(A4)}{(A4)} is closely related to the stratified interference assumption of \citet{HH2008} where after fixing the study unit's treatment $A_{ij}$ and the proportion of their peers' treatment $\mA_\eij$, the outcome of the study unit $Y_{ij}$ is invariant to who actually received the treatment in the block.
+Assumption \hyperlink{(A4)}{(A4)} still allows for nonparametric models of the outcome.
+However, if the study unit's outcome depends on the treatment status of a few, focal peers, Assumption \hyperlink{(A4)}{(A4)} can be violated and the proposed estimators of the outcome regression in subsequent sections may be mis-specified for some units.
+The downstream effect of this mis-specification on the final, estimated policy will be most noticeable for the policy estimated using the indirect approach in Section \ref{sec-Indirect}.
+For the policy estimated using the direct approach in Section \ref{sec:Risk}, some of this downstream effect may be mitigated if the propensity score is correctly specified.
+In practice, assessing Assumption \hyperlink{(A4)}{(A4)} requires knowledge about the connections between study units, which many real-world datasets (including ours) do not have, and in the absence of such knowledge, Assumption \hyperlink{(A4)}{(A4)} can be considered as a first-order approximation of $\EXP \big( Y_{ij} \cond \bA_i, \bX_i \big)$.
+Theoretically, variants of Assumption \hyperlink{(A4)}{(A4)} have been used in prior works on partial interference to achieve consistency, non-degenerate limiting distributions, and/or consistent variance estimation \citep{Liu2014, vvLaan2014, Sofrygin2016, Forastiere2020}, including the recent work on optimal treatment regimes under interference \citep{Viviano2021}.